FrankwaP/multiclass-rle/README.md

 > 1. multi-class encoding is 5 times slower than the fastest binary encoding (pycocotools)
 >    BUT if you have N classes and use binary encoding, then you will decode N times: so for N>5, our approach will be faster.
 > 2. multi-class decoding is 2 times faster than the fastest binary encoding (pycocotools)
->   AND decoding is the most critical part is the decoding, since it is done in the training loop (one decoding for each epochs); while the encoding is one only once during the dataset praparation.
+>   AND decoding is the most critical part, since it is done in the training loop (one decoding for each epochs); while the encoding is one only once during the dataset praparation.
 >
 > So these are quite good results we've got here!